 At the 43rd annual GRAMMY Awards telecast from Los Angeles, she inspired an enthusiastic standing ovation from 20,000 music-industry insiders and celebrities when she took to the stage, as do her ongoing concert, television and special event performances including such as the prestigious headline spot for ActionAID, Sir Elton John’s International AIDS fundraiser.

 Born and raised in Cambridge, Massachusetts, Freelon received her undergraduate degree from Simmons College in Boston.
 Her parents and singing in the church gave the singer her first exposure to the arts –; especially to the art of jazz.
 Her father’s playing Count Basie recordings and her mother’s active involvement in their church led Freelon to an appreciation of all music and she eventually pursued a career in jazz.
 All the while, Freelon has cherished and held dear her two most important lifetime roles –; wife and mother.
-Her husband Phil Freelon is an award-winning architect with his North Carolina-based firm The Freelon Group.
-As a mother of three, Freelon has led by example –;follow your dreams, dedicate yourself, and work hard in all you do.
+Her husband Phil Freelon is an award-winning architect based in North Carolina.
+As a mother of three, Freelon has led by example –; follow your dreams, dedicate yourself, and work hard in all you do.

 Her recording career has brought consistent respect and sales for the artist both on her solo albums and those on which she collaborates or is featured in duets.
 Nnenna Freelon has created a diverse and outstanding legacy from her creativity to her performances that have garnered an ever-growing fan base from audiences worldwide to Presidents.